Key Takeaways

 “Commissions are different than fees.
 There are a lot of really complex types of annuities where a salesperson’s paid a really high commission,” Rob Williams, managing director at the Schwab Center for Financial Research, told Annuity.org.
 “The person who’s buying them won’t see that.
 They’re not charged for it.”

-Commissions can be anywhere from 1% to 10% of the total value of your contract, depending on the annuity type.
+Commissions can vary depending on the total value of your contract and the annuity type.
 Typically, the more complex the annuity, the higher the commission.

 The commission on a 10-year fixed index annuity ranges from 6% to 8%.
 Commissions on single premium immediate annuities typically range from 1% to 3%.